 Valdubón is made solely from Tempranillo, known locally as Tinto del País.
 Other authorized grapes are Cabernet Sauvignon, Merlot, Malbec and Garnacha.
 Although Albillo, a white variety, is authorized, it is used only as a blending grape in DO wines since only reds and rosados (rosés) are authorized.

-Intense cherry red in color with bright flashes of garnet.
+Dense, intense morello cherry red, with bright flashes of garnet.
 Its power and structure are evident on the nose with fresh red fruit aromas of strawberries, plums and raspberries.
-The palate shows low tannins, is bright initially from acidity and flows into a powerful fruit structure.
+The palate shows low tannins, is bright initially from its acidity, which is in good balance with the alcohol, and follows into a good, powerful fruit structure.
+It is welcoming on the palate, refreshing and easy drinking, welcoming a second sip.
 Balanced in length, finishing with crisp red fruit flavors.
-Ready for early drinking, although its structure indicates it will keep for some time without losing character.
+Ready for early drinking, although its structure indicates that it will keep for some time in bottle, without losing its character.

 Valdubon Cosecha 2010

 "This lean, fresh red delivers a beam of cherry, berry and herbal flavors with a minty finish.
 Offers light, firm tannins with brisk acidity.
 Lively."

 "Bright purple.
 Musky cherry and dark berry aromas are complemented by notes of dried flowers and herbs.
 Juicy and focused, with smoky cherry and blackberry flavors.
 Fine-grained tannins add grip to the spicy finish, which lingers with good intensity and a touch of warmth."

 - Stephen Tanzer's International Wine Cellar, October 2011